adbar/simplemma/README.rst

 *Simplemma* provides a simple and multilingual approach to look for base forms or lemmata.
 It may not be as powerful as full-fledged solutions but it is generic, easy to install and straightforward to use.
 In particular, it doesn't need morphosyntactic information and can process a raw series of tokens or even a text with its built-in (simple) tokenizer.
 By design it should be reasonably fast and work in a large majority of cases, without being perfect.

-With its comparatively small footprint it is especially useful when speed and simplicity matter, for educational purposes or as a baseline system for lemmatization and morphological analysis.
+With its comparatively small footprint it is especially useful when speed and simplicity matter, in low-resource contexts, for educational purposes, or as a baseline system for lemmatization and morphological analysis.

 Currently, 38 languages are partly or fully supported (see table below).